tosin2013/disconnected-openshift/docs/core/getting-started/getting-started.md

 ## Introduction

 This guide will walk you through setting up a disconnected OpenShift environment from scratch.
 By the end, you'll have:
-- A fully functional OpenShift cluster
+- A fully functional OpenShift 4.18 cluster
 - A secure Harbor registry for storing images
-- Tekton pipelines for automation
+- Ansible Automation Platform (AAP) for automation
 - Everything configured for disconnected operation

 ## Prerequisites Checklist